PhilipYip1988/python-tutorials/006_collections/readme.md

 ![078_tuples](./images/078_tuples.png)

-tuples at first glance may seem to be lists with limited capabilities however mutability isn't always a desired trait, for example when using constants, mutability can allow accidental change of the constant which lead to issues in a longer program. tuples also use less memory than lists, and may be faster for large datasets that don't need mutated.
+tuples at first glance may seem to be lists with limited capabilities however mutability isn't always a desired trait, for example when using constants, mutability can allow accidental change of the constant which could result in a problem in a longer program. tuples also use less memory than lists, and may be faster for large datasets that don't need mutated.

 ## The set collection